 Beard Tongue (Penstemon)

 Want to attract more pollinators to your garden?
 Add beard tongue to your beds.
 A tough perennial that dislikes wet garden soil, Penstemon offers the perfect addition to dry garden conditions.
-With hundreds of species available, from small alpine plants to tall, prairie perennials, you’ll find a wide range of colors and sizes.
+With hundreds of species available, you’ll find a wide range of colors and sizes.
 Try Penstemon ‘Prairie Twilight’, a mid-size (21-inch) perennial with dense clusters of delicate, tubular pink flowers with white tips and throats.
 Blooming from May through August, you’ll enjoy the lovely flowers—and so will the bees and hummingbirds.

 With our recommended drought-tolerant perennials as a foundation for your garden, you’ll soon enjoy a lush landscape filled with perennials and pollinators.
 And, the lower water bills will delight you, too.